nidhish-nayak/linkx/README.md

 ## Installation 💻

-To make the whole application run locally on your computer, you have to run both `client` and `api` separately in the terminal simultaneously.
+To make the whole application run locally on your computer, you have to run both `client` and `server` separately in the terminal simultaneously.

 ### Project setup: